EspressoSystems/composables-xchain-mint/anvil/README.md

 ```

+To confirm Hyperlane has been correctly deployed, run the following commands on the source and destination chains.
+Use the `mailbox` address listed in each chain's `adresses.yaml` file.
+This call should return the chain's Hyperlane domain (which in this case is set to its chain id).

+`cast call <mailbox_addr>> "localDomain()(uint32)" --rpc-url $SOURCE_CHAIN_RPC_URL`

 ## Deploy Hyperlane
 The following instructions are only needed to re-deploy Hyperlane contracts.
 The state dumps provided for each node already contain deployed Hyperlane contracts.